henrikwh/Tenant-Reverse-Proxy/README.md

 1. Backend API, which tenants are routed to.
 This is the weather API, but *configured to authorize using the token issued from the proxy*.

-1. A tenant management service (API).
+1. A tenant management service (API) with OpenAPI exposed.
 This acts as the interface to update the tenant repository.
 Not deployed with scripts above.

 ## Tenant routing